as598466/WebODM/README.md

 Don't expect to process more than a few hundred images with these specifications.
 To process larger datasets, add more RAM linearly to the number of images you want to process.
 A CPU with more cores will speed up processing, but can increase memory usage.
 GPU acceleration is also supported on Linux and WSL.
 To make use of your CUDA-compatible graphics card, make sure to pass `--gpu` when starting WebODM.
 You need the nvidia-docker installed in this case, see https://github.com/NVIDIA/nvidia-docker and https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker for information on docker/NVIDIA setup.

-WebODM runs best on Linux, but works well on Windows and Mac too.
-If you are technically inclined, you can get WebODM to run natively on all three platforms.
+WebODM runs best on Linux.

 WebODM by itself is just a user interface (see [below](#odm-nodeodm-webodm-what)) and does not require many resources.
 WebODM can be loaded on a machine with just 1 or 2 GB of RAM and work fine without NodeODM.
 You can then use a processing service such as the [lightning network](https://webodm.net) or run NodeODM on a separate, more powerful machine.